cristianomiranda-oss/CS-330/README.md

 # CS-330
-My course work for the CS-330 Computer Graphics course at SNHU.
+My coursework for the CS-330 Computer Graphics and Visualizations course at SNHU.